vulkayes/vulkayes-thesis/documents/validations/usage_validations.md

 \valboxend

+### Swapchain

+Validations for `vkAcquireNextImageKHR`:

+\valbox

+* `device` must be a valid `VkDevice` handle

+* `swapchain` must be a valid `VkSwapchainKHR` handle

+* If `semaphore` is not `VK_NULL_HANDLE`, `semaphore` must be a valid `VkSemaphore` handle

+* If `fence` is not `VK_NULL_HANDLE`, `fence` must be a valid `VkFence` handle

+* `pImageIndex` must be a valid pointer to a `uint32_t` value

+* If `semaphore` is a valid handle, it must have been created, allocated, or retrieved from `device`

+* If `fence` is a valid handle, it must have been created, allocated, or retrieved from `device`

+* Both of `device`, and `swapchain` that are valid handles of non-ignored parameters must have been created, allocated, or retrieved from the same `VkInstance`

+\valboxend

+Validations for `vkQueuePresentKHR`:

+\valbox

+* Each element of `pSwapchains` member of `pPresentInfo` must be a swapchain that is created for a surface for which presentation is supported from `queue` as determined using a call to `vkGetPhysicalDeviceSurfaceSupportKHR`

+* If more than one member of `pSwapchains` was created from a display surface, all display surfaces referenced that refer to the same display must use the same display mode

+* When a semaphore wait operation referring to a binary semaphore defined by the elements of the `pWaitSemaphores` member of `pPresentInfo` executes on `queue`, there must be no other queues waiting on the same semaphore.

+* All elements of the `pWaitSemaphores` member of `pPresentInfo` must be semaphores that are signaled, or have semaphore signal operations previously submitted for execution.

+\valcombox

+* All elements of the `pWaitSemaphores` member of `pPresentInfo` must be created with a `VkSemaphoreType` of `VK_SEMAPHORE_TYPE_BINARY`.
+	- \valcom Handled by API design

+\valcomboxend

+* All elements of the `pWaitSemaphores` member of `pPresentInfo` must reference a semaphore signal operation that has been submitted for execution and any semaphore signal operations on which it depends (if any) must have also been submitted for execution.

+\valboxend

 Validations for `VkPresentInfoKHR`:

 \valbox

+\valcombox

 * Each element of `pImageIndices` must be the index of a presentable image acquired from the swapchain specified by the corresponding element of the `pSwapchains` array, and the presented image subresource must be in the `VK_IMAGE_LAYOUT_PRESENT_SRC_KHR` or `VK_IMAGE_LAYOUT_SHARED_PRESENT_KHR` layout at the time the operation is executed on a `VkDevice`
+	- \valcom Guaranteed by the type system

+\valcomboxend

 * All elements of the `pWaitSemaphores` must have a `VkSemaphoreType` of `VK_SEMAPHORE_TYPE_BINARY`

+\valboxend

+### Fence

+Validations for `vkResetFences`:

+\valbox

+* Each element of `pFences` must not be currently associated with any queue command that has not yet completed execution on that queue

 \valboxend